It’s FA Cup Fourth round weekend and the ‘lost its magic’ brigade are out in force again. Try telling Barnet fans that.

 “The build-up play in this formation is very similar to a 4-3-3 so it was easy for the players to adapt to.”

-The front three are still pressing in the same way and the philosophy of pressing forward and dominating possession has, of course, been maintained.Embed from Getty Images
+The front three are still pressing in the same way.
+The philosophy of pressing forward and dominating possession has, of course, been maintained.Embed from Getty Images

-However, change is a big part of football in January, the loss of defender Chris Mepham to Bournemouth in a £12 million deal being the most obvious example.
+However, change is a big part of football in January, the sale of defender Chris Mepham to Bournemouth will be a blow.

 “All the staff who worked with him should be proud.
 It’s a big part of our strategy to develop young players,” Frank said.